Pakistan Navy F.C.

 Pakistan Navy Football Team serves as the football section of the Pakistan Navy.
-The club was founded in 1948 and mostly plays their home games at the Naval Sports Complex in Islamabad.
+The club was founded in 1948.
 The club used to compete in the National Football Championship and the Pakistan Premier League.
 The club regularly participates in the National Football Challenge Cup.

 History

 Early years

 The club was established in 1948 by the Pakistan Navy.
 It then regularly featured at the National Football Championship of Pakistan.

 They reached the final of 1999 National Football Championship, losing 4–3 on penalties to Allied Bank.
 In 2000 National Football Championship Pakistan Navy reached the semi-finals, although the match was abandoned after Pakistan Navy refused to continue the match after receiving a red card and match was awarded in the favor of their opponents Habib Bank.

 In 2002, Pakistan Navy reached the quarter-finals of 2002 President PFF Cup, they were knocked out by Karachi Electric Supply Corporation after losing 1–0.
 They reached the 2003 National Football Championship, losing to Habib Bank 4–2 on penalties after the match ended 1–1, they also reached the 2003 President PFF Cup semi-finals, where they lost 3–0 to Karachi Port Trust.
 Pakistan Navy and Pakistan Army competed for "Inter-services Championship" as Pakistan Navy lost 6–1 to Pakistan Army.